-Melbourne Circle is an account of a series of walks around the suburbs of Melbourne which I took in 2014-2016.
+Melbourne Circle is an account of a series of walks around the suburbs of Melbourne which my late wife Lynne and I took in 2014-2016.
 Taken together, the walks form a circle around the city.
-Beginning in Williamstown in the south west, I walked in a clockwise direction, with very occasional brief detours into the city centre.
+Beginning in Williamstown in the south west, we walked in a clockwise direction, with very occasional brief detours into the city centre.
 The walk ended with a trip across the bay back to Williamstown, completing the circle.

 Here’s a map of Melbourne Circle.